HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 Do you have any questions for me? [*Participant must print, sign, and date*] This signed copy is for us to keep, and the survey has emailed you a blank copy of this consent form.

+## Post-Consent Email
+An email gets automatically emailed to the participant through Qualtrics after they sign the consent form.
+It has the link to the self-report battery, link to the CAHBIR MRI screener survey and these attachments: the blank PCR Consent, blank Holmes 01 consent and Mental Health Contacts sheet.

 If the participant has questions or would like you to explain additional informaiton, here is a selection of study information:
 ## Protocol Overview
 ### Payment